THE VARIOUS MODELS

 The choice of geometry was dictated by the rider's dimensions, and where and how he intended to ride (path, track, road racing, touring, etc.).
 The choice of lugs was dictated by the dimensions of the customer's wallet (or ego).

-A few models, the Mountain King and the Plus, were offered as set packages (a fixed geometry and lug pattern).
+The 1960s Mountain King and Plus models were offered as set packages (a fixed geometry and lug pattern).
 The Six-Day model was a racing machine characterized by a fluted seat tube (for short wheelbase) and could be ordered with any lug set.

 The following table of models was compiled by Len Ingram based on catalogs in his possession.
 Catalogs are extant for the following years: 1935, 1937, 1938, 1940, 1946, ca. 1950, 1951, ca. 1953, ca. 1956, ca. 1960, ca. 1962, ca. 1964, 1985, and 1987.
 Dates in the right column indicate that the model was mentioned in the catalog of the year(s) given.
 However, frames are known which pre-date catalog entries.
 Some models continued to be produced after they no longer appeared in the catalog.
 Some models never appeared in any catalog.